1904 University of Florida Blue and White football team: Season overview

-The entire schedule was played in October.
-To reduce travel costs, the team played four road games during a two and a half week train trek through Alabama and Georgia.
+The team's five game season was played entirely in October.
+To reduce travel costs, the Blue and White scheduled its four road games over a two and a half week train trek through Alabama and Georgia.
 They returned to Lake City in mid-October and concluded the season with their lone home game, a match-up with in-state rival Florida State College on October 21.

-The slate proved too ambitious for the fledgling program, as the squad went winless and did not score a single point over the entire season.
+Despite Bridge's noble aspirations, the schedule proved far too challenging for the fledgling program, and the Blue and White suffered through a winless season in which they did not score a single point over five games.

-Game summaries
+Schedule and game summaries

 Alabama

 The season opened with a 29–0 loss to Alabama.
 Touchdowns were scored by William LaFayette Ward (2), Chamberlain, Auxford Burks and Frank Clark.

 The starting lineup was: Weller (left end), Buck (left tackle), T. Cason (left guard), Keene (center), Bratton (right guard), T. McGuire (right tackle), B. H. Bridges (right end), McDonnell (quarterback), R. Cason (left halfback), B. T. Bridges (right halfback), C. McGuire (fullback).